asvesj/powerflex-csi/advanced users/README.md

 ## Rancher

-To get Rancher up run the following command: docker run -d --restart=unless-stopped   -p 80:80 -p 443:443   rancher/rancher:latest <br>
+To get Rancher up run the following command in the Rancher host: docker run -d --restart=unless-stopped   -p 80:80 -p 443:443   rancher/rancher:latest <br>
 To login, go to your browser and enter the IP address of the Rancher host: https://HOSTIP:443

 ## Instructions

-1. Download the advanced user files into your local machine<br>
+1. Download the files into your local machine<br>

 2. Modify the var.tf file with your vSphere credentials<br>

 3. Modify the main.tf file that reflects your current vSphere environment, eg. datacenter name, VM template name, datastore name, network IPs, etc<br>

-4.
+4. The files that you need to modify are below:<br>